Oblate News

 Please continue to keep upcoming events on your calendar; underline them now with the intention to attend:

-The next regular Oblate meetings beginning with Compline in the Church followed by sharing in the Morcone Center are:
+The next regular Oblate meeting begins with Compline in the Abbey Church followed by the meeting in the Morcone Center:

 Tuesday, January 6, 2026.
 Continued discussion on stability (Oates ch 5)